frankNowinski/frankNowinski.github.io/_posts/2016-05-12-getting-a-users-top-artists-using-spotifys-api.md

 ---
 layout: post
-title: Getting a Users Top Artists Using Spotify's API
+title: Finding Upcoming Concerts of Your Favorite Bands Using the Spotify and BandsInTown API
 modified:
 categories:
 description: